jina-ai/jina/docs/fundamentals/flow/create-flow.md

 :scale: 70%
 ```

-For production, it is recommended to define the Flows with YAML.
-This is because YAML files are independent of Python logic code and easy to maintain.
+For production, you should define your Flows with YAML.
+This is because YAML files are independent of the Python logic code and easier to maintain.

 ### Conversion between Python and YAML

-Python Flow definition can be easily converted to/from YAML definition.
+A Python Flow definition can be easily converted to/from a YAML definition.

-To load a Flow from a YAML file, use the {meth}`~jina.Flow.load_config`:
+To load a Flow from a YAML file, use {meth}`~jina.Flow.load_config`:

 ```python
 from jina import Flow